andrewh318/namesayer/README.md

 ## How to Use
 **Navigation**
 - The green navigation bar at the top of the application allows you to navigate between the 'Manage' mode and 'Practice' mode, as well as the option to upload a custom list of names.
-- The black playback bar at the bottom of the application is responsible for displaying progress when playing and recording names, as well changing volume controls (not present in BETA).
+- The black playback bar at the bottom of the application is responsible for displaying progress when playing and recording names, as well changing volume controls.

 **Manage**

 - The program initially loads the manage screen where you can view and manage all your playlists.
 - All existing playlists will be shown on the left of the screen.
-- Create a new playlist by pressing the new button under the list of playlists, and delete a playlist by selecting the desired playlist and pressing delete.
+- Create a new playlist by clicking the new button under the list of playlists, and delete a playlist by selecting the desired playlist and clicking delete.
 - Double click a playlist to rename it and press enter or click on another playlist to confirm.
 - Selecting a playlist displays its contents on the right side of the screen.
 - To add to the selected playlist, enter the name you want to add in the search bar below the list of all names.
 - As you type, the list of names will be updated to predict what name you want to add.
 You can double click on a name in the list to complete what you are typing to this name.
-Pressing the space bar will complete what you are typing by grabbing the first name in the updated list.
+Pressing the space bar will auto-complete what you are typing by grabbing the first name in the updated list.
 - You can combine names into one by simply typing the names separated by spaces or hyphens.
 - Finally, press the add button to add the name in the search bar to the playlist
-- You can press the play button after selecting a name in your playlist to playback the best database recording of the name.
+- You can press the play button after selecting a name in your playlist to hear the best database recording of the name.
-- You can delete a name from your playlist by selecting the name and pressing delete.
+- You can delete a name from your playlist by selecting the name and clicking delete.

 **Practice Mode**